chuanqisun/jasmine-mock-factory/README.md

 This util is built with and for [Jasmine](https://jasmine.github.io/) test framework.
 Basic understanding of Jasmine is assumed.

-This util requires [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and only contains un-compiled `*.ts` files which must be compiled with a [TypeScript](https://www.typescriptlang.org/) compiler.
+This util requires [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and only contains `*.ts` files that must be compiled with a [TypeScript](https://www.typescriptlang.org/) compiler.